artemklevtsov/RGA/README.md

 ## Installation

-Notice: Currently the Package RGA is in development and is not available through a network of CRAN.
+Notice: Currently the Package RGA is in development and is not available via a CRAN network
 Prerequisites:

 * R version should be at least 2.15.0;